 Luxury holidays in Dubrovnik bring you upmarket amenities housed within the beautiful Medieval walls of the city.
 Stylish bars offer you the choice of local Croatian wines or cool cocktails as you take in views of the harbour or narrow city streets.
 The little boutiques offer designer fashions and little trinkets to take back home, while there are some well known brands as well.
 When it comes to dining you’ll find upmarket eateries dotted throughout the town, as well as some fantastic hotels housing a choice of restaurants.

 Dubrovnik is home to some excellent luxury hotels, and at Sovereign we’ve put together our choice of the best.
-Stay at the Hilton Imperial for an iconic, historic hotel within easy reach of Dubrovnik’s Old Town, or the Hotel Excelsior Dubrovnik for spectacular views over the Adriatic Sea.
+Stay at Hotel Excelsior Dubrovnik for spectacular views over the Adriatic Sea.
 Alternatively, the Grand Villa Argentina is home to 1920s glamour and some fantastic dining options.